emtelgen/ccf23-testing/docs/index.md

 5. Databases, Data Analytics Systems, and Big Data on the Cloud
       * Meeting **November 3, 3pm**
       * [Review Project Requirements and Specification](projects.md)
-      * Exercise: Running Notebook servers in the cloud for analyzing data.
+      * Exercise: Running Notebook servers in the cloud for analyzing data.  (currently still in development)
       * Sessions [Big Data and the Cloud](sessions/05_big_data.md)

 6. Serverless Cloud Computing